malladisiddu/ThreatPathMapper/README.md

 ---

-**📧 Contact**: For questions, issues, or collaboration opportunities, please use the GitHub issue tracker or reach out to the research team.
+**Contact**: For questions, issues, or collaboration opportunities, please use the GitHub issue tracker or reach out to the research team.

-**⭐ Star this repository** if ThreatPathMapper helps with your threat intelligence analysis!
+**Star this repository** if ThreatPathMapper helps with your threat intelligence analysis!

 ---

-**⚠️ Important**: This framework is designed for **defensive cybersecurity research and threat analysis purposes**.
+**Important**: This framework is designed for **defensive cybersecurity research and threat analysis purposes**.
 Please use responsibly and in accordance with applicable laws and ethical guidelines.